Introduction to Retail Relevancy

 Like any brand, “retail relevance” exists in the mind of the shopper and, unfortunately for many brands, relevancy will vanish as their ability to connect with shoppers is diminished.
 Retailers must redefine themselves in consumers’ minds as a “complete shopping facilitation service” no matter where the consumer chooses to interact.

-RETAIL RELEVANCY is an upcoming book by John Andrews and Ted Rubin that explores how brands and retailers can thrive in the future by being relevant in consumers minds, an objective which has always been the core of branding, and is now more important than ever.
+Our goal is to explore how brands and retailers can thrive in the future by being relevant in consumer’s minds… an objective which has always been the core of branding and is now more important than ever.

 Progressive career of emerging shopper marketing technology.